barryclark/jekyll-now/_posts/2016-11-09-Manage-Project-Setup-With-Tmux.md

 There are a number more features I want to add to nerdinator, but for now I'm happy with how it lets me easily start all of my tmuxinator sessions for our projects.

+Some features I want to add in the near future:

+1. Better error handling for invalid namespaces and other commands
+2. Flags for auto attaching to the session
+3. Command for initializing the current directory with an unconfigured tmuxinator.yml

 At this point I have come a long way from writing down a bunch of commands on a notepad and I'm really pleased with the setup I've made for managing all of my terminals.